MinnDevelopment/java-discord-rpc/README.md

 ## License

-Java-DiscordRPC is licensed under the Apache 2.0 License.
+java-discord-rpc is licensed under the Apache 2.0 License.
 The base DiscordRPC is licensed under the MIT license.

 ## Contributing